Shriya-sr/Tic-Tac-Toe/README.md

 - Responsive layout using `vh` and `vmin` units
 - "Reset Game" button to play again
 - Clean UI with Flexbox and shadow effects
-- No page reloads — fully dynamic with JavaScript
+- No page reloads, it's fully dynamic with JavaScript